LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

-.. _Usage.ERKStep.RootFinding:
+.. _ARKODE.Usage.ERKStep.RootFinding:

 Rootfinding initialization function
 --------------------------------------

-As described in the section :numref:`Mathematics.Rootfinding`, while solving the IVP, ARKODE's time-stepping modules have the capability to find the roots of a set of user-defined functions.
+As described in :numref:`ARKODE.Mathematics.Rootfinding`, while solving the IVP, ARKODE's time-stepping modules have the capability to find the roots of a set of user-defined functions.
 To activate the root-finding algorithm, call the following function.
 This is normally